 Rules for Dealing with Requests

-- All requests for funding from the Board’s Auction Fund account must be received by the Board’s Executive Assistant no later than 14 days prior to the regularly scheduled Board meeting.
+a) All requests for funding from the Auction Fund must be received by the Board’s Executive Assistant no later than 14 days prior to the regularly scheduled Board meeting.
 The Executive Assistant must prepare a detailed report for the Board.
-The dates for regularly scheduled meetings are posted on the web site.

-- Agencies or individuals requesting use of these funds must include the following in their submission to the Board:
+b) Agencies or individuals requesting use of these funds must include the following in their submission:

-- How does the project, event or item fit with the Board’s Auction Fund criteria and designated uses as set out in section 10.3?
+vii) How does the project, event or item fit with the Board’s Auction Fund criteria and designated uses as set out in section 15.4?

-- Grants will be announced in the next open session or via news release as well as correspondence with the applicants.
+c) Grants will be announced in the next open session as well as correspondence with the applicants.